JoseHerminioCollas/hello_shape/README.md

 ## Description

 This repository attempts to establish strategies for generating SVG files representing Geospatial data.
-The technologies used will be primarily:
+The technologies used are primarily:

 * GDAL
 * Shapely
 * Python
+* Linux

 GDAL for accessing data from various sources.
 Shapely for the creation and modification of geo data.
 Python is the scripting language that puts it all together and will be running the commands.

-The current strategy makes use of two custom Python classes:
+The SVGs are generated with the use of a run script and two custom Python classes:

 ### Features
 A class to store data and Shapely objects created from the data.